CoolCoderSJ/HCGateway/README.md

 - You can install the mobile application through the APK file.
 You can find the latest APK file in the releases section of this repository, or by downloading the `app-release.apk` file from the root of this repository.
 - The minimum requirement for the APK file is Android Oreo (8.0)
 - Once you install the Android APK file, signup by entering a username and password
 - Once you see a screen showing your user id, you have successfully signed up.
 Your data will sync in 2 hours.
-You can also force it to start now by going to Settings > Apps > HCGateway > Force Stop, then re-opening the app.
-This can be done for any time you want to force a sync.
+This is customizable.
+You also have the option to force a sync any time through the application.

 ## Database
 ### Users Structure